blue-luke/ckad-exercises/d.configuration.md

 ### Create the YAML for an nginx pod that has the capabilities "NET_ADMIN", "SYS_TIME" added to its single container

+18.yaml
+--restart=Never It would be better to add this

 <details><summary>show</summary>
 <p>